-As of March 31, 2022, Jonah Peretti and his affiliates, after giving effect to the Holder Voting Agreement, hold over 82% of the voting power of our outstanding common stock.
-In addition to voting together with our Class A common stock (with one vote per share) on all matters, the holders of our Class B common stock are entitled to fifty (50) votes for each share of Class B common stock held of record by such holder on each matter on which such holders of such shares are entitled to vote, as set out in the Certificate of Incorporation.
+As of December 31, 2021, Jonah Peretti and his affiliates, after giving effect to the Holder Voting Agreement, hold over 65% of the voting power of our outstanding common stock.
+In addition to voting together with our Class A common stock (with one vote per share) on all matters, the holders of our Class B common stock are entitled to fifty (50) votes for each share of Class B common stock held of record by such holder on each matter on which such holders of such shares are entitled to vote, as set out in our second amended and restated certificate of incorporation.
 Accordingly, Mr. Peretti will be able to exert substantial influence over matters submitted to our stockholders for approval, including the election of directors and amendments of our organizational documents, and an approval right over any acquisition or liquidation of our company.
 Mr. Peretti may have interests that differ from those of the other stockholders and may vote in a way with which the other stockholders disagree and which may be adverse to their interests.
 This concentrated control may have the effect of delaying, preventing or deterring a change in control of the company, could deprive our stockholders of an opportunity to receive a premium for their capital stock as part of a sale of the company, and might ultimately affect the market price of shares of our Class A common stock.
-For information about our multi-class structure, see the section titled "Description of Capital Stock."